RKelln/5-directions/public/writing/ppf.md

 Peter Todd, an American cognitive scientist, was the first to use recurrent neural nets (RNNs) for algorithmic music composition using note-by-note music generation.

 Notes:
+Peter Todd, an American cognitive scientist, was the first to use recurrent neural nets (RNNs) for algorithmic music composition using note-by-note music generation.

 ### Credits
 * https://towardsdatascience.com/neural-networks-for-music-a-journey-through-its-history-91f93c3459fb